-METRINKO: Well, in Israel itself - Israel, West Bank, and Gaza - we had at that point something over 100,000 American citizens residing there.
+METRINKO: Well, in Israel itself-Israel, West Bank, and Gaza-we had at that point something over a hundred thousand American citizens residing there.
 They were Jewish Americans, they were Palestinian Americans, and there were a fair number of religious-based Americans, Christians especially who were there as missionaries or priests or nuns assigned to the various churches, monasteries, what have you, hospitals, schools.
 We had groups coming in.
-For example, I remember at one point when the Intifada was especially heavy, probably '92, I would guess, we had a group of something like 30 or 40 Americans arrive.
-It was one of your solid middle-class group of aging liberals who were going to...
+For example, I remember at one point when the Intifada was especially heavy, probably '92, I would guess, we had a group of something like thirty or forty Americans arrive.
+It was one of your solid middle-class groups of aging liberals who were going to-